-Based in Brazil, Gerdau S.A. is the leading producer of long steel in the Americas and one of the largest suppliers of special long steel in the world, with total capacity in 2023 of 16.7 million tons per year of crude steel and 15.6 million tons per year of rolled products.
-Its US subsidiary, Gerdau Ameristeel Corporation (Gerdau Ameristeel), is the second-largest long steel producer in North America.
+Based in Brazil, Gerdau S.A. is the leading producer of long steel in the Americas and one of the largest suppliers of special long steel in the world, with total capacity of 15.6 million tons per year of crude steel and 15.6 million tons per year of rolled products in 2023.
+Its US subsidiary, Gerdau Ameristeel Corporation, is the second-largest long steel producer in North America.

-In 2023, Gerdau reported consolidated annual revenue of BRL68.9 billion (\$13.8 billion).
+As of the 12 months that ended June 2024, Gerdau reported consolidated annual revenue of BRL64.6 billion (\$12.9 billion).
 The group has operations in seven countries, with relevant market shares in Brazil, the US, Canada, Peru, Uruguay, Argentina and Mexico.